 Though running on a hot day can leave a T-shirt soaked with sweat, I’ve found it can be worn a few times before starting to smell.
 However, since I often run alone, I can continue wearing the same odoriferous shirt without offending anyone.
 Most longtime runners, after years of entering races, have enough shirts to easily go six months without washing.

 Here are important strategies to follow if you want to be a laundry superstar:

 - Don’t wear a coat when it rains.
 Getting your clothes soaked is just like washing them.

-- If any item starts to really smell, store it overnight in an empty pizza box.
+- If an item starts to really smell, store it overnight in an empty pizza box.
 Your clothing will smell like pizza, and who doesn’t like the smell of pizza?

 - When showering or taking a bath, you can clean soiled underwear or socks just by using them as a wash cloth.

 - On rainy days, get your clothes washed by laying them out in the yard.
-Phosphorous, an important ingredient in detergent, is commonly discharged into the air by industry.
+Phosphorous, an important ingredient in detergent, is a common air pollutant.
 Combined with rain, it gives your clothes an effective acid wash.

 - On warm summer days, choose the no-clothing option.
-Your friends’ shock will change to admiration when you explain how you’re conserving our planet’s precious resources.
+Your friends’ shock will change to admiration when you explain that you’re conserving our planet’s precious resources.